Faculty Tenure-Track Position Starting August 2022

 There are also many opportunities at HSU to conduct research, teaching, and community work on Native American history and cultures in Special Collections at the HSU library.
 The Humboldt Room in the Library has fantastic resources for tribally focused archive materials from the region.
 HSU strives to build a supportive and inclusive Native community and engages with Indigenous communities through various initiatives and opportunities like the annual California Indian Big Time and Indigenous People's Week and a chance to network with other faculty and staff as part of the HSU Council of American Indian Faculty and Staff.

 APPLICATION: Qualified candidates should submit the following materials through Interfolio:

-✔ Diversity Statement which includes the applicant's understanding of the barriers facing Black, Indigenous, and other people of Color (BIPOC) in higher education and their past and/or future contributions to inclusive student success, including equitable access and outcomes through teaching and professional or public service.
+Diversity Statement, include your understanding of the barriers facing Black, Indigenous, and other people of Color (BIPOC) in higher education and your past and/or future contributions to inclusive student success, including equitable access and outcomes through teaching and professional or public service.
 Applicants are encouraged to highlight any contributions they have made towards the inclusivity of students from the LGBTIQ+ community.
-(2-page limit);
+(2 page limit);

-Please direct any questions pertaining to this position, the Music Program, or Humboldt State University to:
+Please direct any questions pertaining to this position, the Department of Forestry & Wildland Resources, or Humboldt State University to:

 Humboldt State University

 APPLICATION DEADLINE: This position is open until filled.
 First consideration will be given to completed applications received no later than February 14, 2022.
 Early response is encouraged.

 See more photos at Humboldt State University's Flickr page.